 Final Thoughts on Amazon's Echo Dot

-I'm no expert but as a lifelong futurist and tech junkie, I'd be comfortable to award the Echo Dot is an excellent product that I'll happily award 4.5 out of 5 stars.
+As a lifelong futurist and tech junkie, I think the Echo Dot is an excellent product that I'll happily award 4.5 out of 5 stars.

-This product has everything the Echo has but even more.
-At $50 dollars this Alexa implemented device is a steal.
+- This product has everything the Echo has, but at $40-60 dollars this Alexa-implemented device is a steal.

-What does prevent me from giving it a perfect 5 out of 5 is that occasionally it's difficult to get the Dot to hear you during music playback, although it's gotten much better with the newer models.
+- What does prevent me from giving it a perfect 5 out of 5 is that occasionally it's difficult to get the Dot to hear you during music playback, although it's gotten much better with the newer models.

 The Echo Dot is an excellent product that I'll happily award 4.5 out of 5 stars.